 assessing potential risks by likelihood, impact, and magnitude.

-The risk assessment process will be ongoing and will include input from the BOR, USG and institutional leadership, the IAR Committee and other sources as appropriate.
+The risk assessment process will be ongoing and will include input from the BOR, USG and institutional leadership, the IARC Committee and other sources as appropriate.
 Issues presenting a high degree of risk will be further analyzed to determine which internal audit engagement best addresses the identified risk.
 Engagements may be pursued at the system-level or at an institutional-level.

-As discussed in Section 16.1, based on guidance provided by the CAO, ICAs shall submit an annual institutional audit plan for review and approval by the IAR Committee and CAO.
+As discussed in Section 16.1, based on guidance provided by the CAO, ICAs shall submit an annual institutional audit plan for review and approval by the IARC Committee and CAO.
 These plans will include narratives describing the risk assessment process and the list of identified risks.
-The CAO shall utilize the institutional audit plans and system-wide risk assessments to develop a system-wide internal audit plan, which will be submitted to the IAR Committee for approval.
+The CAO shall utilize the institutional audit plans and system-wide risk assessments to develop a system-wide internal audit plan, which will be submitted to the IARC Committee for approval.
 Any revisions to institutional audit plans must be approved by the CAO.
-Also, the CAO shall inform the IAR Committee of any significant changes.
+Also, the CAO shall inform the IARC Committee of any significant changes.
 Minor revisions to audit plans do not require approval by the CAO.
 The CAO shall provide written notification to auditees that the institution/audit area has been included on the audit plan.

-16.4.2 Engagement Preliminary Assessment, Scheduling and Notification
+16.4.2 Engagement Scheduling and Notification

 Last modified: August 14, 2020

-Client management will be contacted prior to the intended start of an engagement in order to schedule a preliminary assessment.
-The preliminary assessment will consist of an initial visit by audit staff in order to determine potential engagement areas.
-The preliminary assessment will rely heavily on input from institutional management in order to craft a value-added engagement.
-The preliminary assessment team shall engage the client in a discussion on the nature of any opinion, observations or recommendations to be rendered in the final report.
+Client management will be contacted prior to the intended start of an engagement to provide preliminary information about the project and the process for conducting the work.

 A formal engagement letter, to include the engagement scope, will be sent to the institution president (for institutional engagements) or to the senior executive responsible for an activity (for USO and USG-wide engagements) prior to beginning the engagement.
 The letter will detail specific information needed for the engagement and any logistical assistance that might be required.

-The client will be responsible for identifying a representative to serve as the engagement team’s primary contact while on campus.
-The client will also identify a key contact person for each function reviewed.
+The client will be responsible for identifying a representative to serve as the engagement team’s primary contact during the engagement.
+The client will also identify a key contact person for each function reviewed, as needed.
 The engagement team leader is responsible for scheduling and facilitating an entrance conference with the client’s senior management.

 16.4.3 Conducting the Engagement